Ivan-Garcia-S/Blue_Jays_DE_Project/README.md

 ### Where to find the queries

-All SQL queries for Part 3 are located in: sql/sql_questions.sql
+All SQL queries for Part 3 are located in: `sql/sql_questions.sql`

 ### Answers to the questions in Part 3

-3a)
+The following results are derived strictly from the provided dataset and the results of my provided queries.

+3a) Top 5 teams in regular season wins (2025)
 - Milwaukee Brewers
 - Philadelphia Phillies
 - Toronto Blue Jays
 - New York Yankees
 - Los Angeles Dodgers

-3b)
+3b) Players with 35+ stolen bases (regular season)
 - José Caballero
 - Chandler Simpson
 - José Ramírez